Reviews Contact WhatsApp Logo Viber Logo +977- 9849430866

 Meals

-Ascent to the aerial view point of Kusum Kanguru (5,000M) for the acclimatization activities.
+Ascent to the aerial view point of Kusum Kanguru (5,000M) for the acclimatization.

 Day